Tamron AF 18-250mm f/3.5-6.3 Di II LD Aspherical [IF] macro (Nikon) - Review / Lab Test Report - Analysis

 Typical for extreme range zooms the Tamron exhibits a fairly hefty amount of barrel

-very well controlled with only slight to moderate pincushion distortions.
+very well controlled with only slight to moderate pincushion distortion.

 The chart above has a real-world size of about 120x80cm.

 The Tamron is a dedicated APS-C lens and on the Nikon D200 it shows its fair share